LiamKula/LiamKula.github.io/projects/twig.md

 labels:
   - Unreal Engine 5
   - GitHub
-summary: "A text adventure game that I developed for ICS 313."
+summary: "A third-person FPS action game where you play as a wooden robot powered by a mysterious crystal called Twig"
 ---

 <img class="img-fluid" src="../img/cotton/cotton-header.png">

 Cotton is a horror-style text-based adventure game I developed using the functions and macros built from The Wizard's Game in [Conrad Barski's Land of Lisp](http://landoflisp.com/).
 Slightly more interesting and convoluted!
 (It is not that scary.)

-To give you a flavor of the game, here is an excerpt from one run:
+In this third-person FPS action game, you explore a small island as Twig trying to figure out were a large source of polution is harming the life of his home

+Here are some screen shots from the game:

 <hr>